CTF Walkthroughs π©

 - Write: Create a new note in my dedicated Obsidian vault (usually within a

-folder).
+contentorwalkthroughsfolder).
 I write the entire walkthrough using Markdown, embedding images and code snippets as needed.
-I use Obsidianβs linking ([[wikilinks]]
+I use Obsidianβs linking ([[wikilinks]]) to connect related concepts or challenges. - Frontmatter: Add necessary frontmatter (like

-) to the top of the Markdown file for Quartz to process correctly. - Commit & Push: Commit the changes (new notes, updated notes, added images) in the vault/content folder to this GitHub repository.
+title,date,tags) to the top of the Markdown file for Quartz to process correctly. - Commit & Push: Commit the changes (new notes, updated notes, added images) in the vault/content folder to this GitHub repository.

-git add . git commit -m "Add walkthrough for [CTF Name/Challenge Name]" git push origin main
+git add . git commit -m "Add walkthrough for [CTF Name/Challenge Name]" git push origin main - Build & Deploy: Pushing to the

-branch automatically triggers a GitHub Action (configured via Quartz setup) that:- Checks out the repository.
+mainbranch automatically triggers a GitHub Action (configured via Quartz setup) that:- Checks out the repository.

 - Uses Quartz to build the static website from the Markdown files.